-With the passage of ISTEA, TEA-21 and SAFETEA-LU, transportation agencies are encouraged to provide convenient and accessible alternatives to driving.
+Federal transportation legislation encourages transportation agencies to provide convenient and accessible alternatives to driving.
 We are concentrating on two approaches: improving the flow of traffic on the roads and developing alternatives that allow people to get around without their cars.

 WILMAPCO’s Tools to Help You!

-In order for you to get involved, you must know what’s going on.
-We do our best to provide you with different ways to learn about our upcoming projects.
+In order for you to get involved, you have to know what’s going on.
+We do our best to provide you with different ways to learn about upcoming projects and opportunities to participate.
 Here are just a few of the tools available to you.

-WILMAPCO staff will come out and speak to your civic group, community organization, local business or governmental meetings.
+WILMAPCO staff is happy to come out and speak to your civic group, community organization, local business, or governmental meetings.
 We provide presentations on our general purpose or more specific topics like air quality, community planning options, or suggestions for better land use practices to improve transportation in your area.
-We also host “Our Town” workshops to educate the public about transportation alternatives locally and around the U.S.
+We also host “Our Town” events to educate the public about transportation alternatives locally and around the U.S.

-Sign up to be on our mailing list and you will receive our quarterly, ” The Transporter,” to make you aware of what new things are available.
+You can signup to receive our quarterly printed newsletter, ” The Transporter,” to make you aware of what new things are available.
 To hear about our most up-to-date events, you can also sign up for our monthly e-mail newsletter “WILMAPCO ENEWS.”
 To signup for either, click here.

 Data Resources and Reports

-WILMAPCO has the capabilities to produce demographic information and maps providing local transportation and land use information.
-We have a Smart Growth Model that can help municipalities to change demographic and transportation information and predict how it will affect future trends and elements.
-We can create maps, spreadsheets, forecasts or anything you need for public workshops, working group discussions or community meetings.
+WILMAPCO produces demographic information and maps with local transportation and land use information.
+We help provide demographic and transportation information, and predict how it will affect the future.
+We can create maps, spreadsheets, forecasts for public workshops, working group discussions, or community meetings.
 Just email or call us (302) 737-6205.

-We have many reports and documents to help us with our planning and outreach.
+We have many reports, studies, and plans.
 You are welcome to view them and provide comments.
 These include:

 - Congestion Management (identifies congested corridors and provides a variety of solutions)

-- Environmental Justice (outlines how we monitor projects in minority, low-income, senior, disabled, transit dependent and other underserved populations to ensure they are receiving equal and adequate benefits.
+- Environmental and Transportation Justice (outlines how we monitor projects in minority, low-income, senior, disabled, transit dependent and other underserved populations to ensure they are receiving equal and adequate benefits.

 - School Children’s Transportation Program (helping 6-8th graders understand the connection between land use and transportation.

-- Freight Report (looking at ways to ensure the flow of freight through our region is safe and efficient).
+- Freight Planning (looking at ways to ensure the flow of freight through our region is safe and efficient).